-16-we present the estimation results for Air at the 3-digit level removing the year 1989, as the results reveal the presence of strong outliers that bias the estimates of transport costs upwards this particular year.
-Overall results (over the whole period) are not substantially affected if this year is included though.
-This can be uncovered from the results detailed year by year in the Online Appendix, available on the authors' webpages.

-17Expressed as a markup over production costs, transport costs are equal to Pi!.
-Under Model (a) (ad-valorem costs only), making use of the figures reported in Table 1 gives a markup of 5.8% in vessel, and 5.1% in air shipping (considering the mean value over the period).
-Under Model (b), total transport costs are equal to 17 = ('r — 1) + P. With r — 1 = 0.032 and ii, = 0.029 in Vessel (as reported in Table 1), we get a value equal to 6.1% in Vessel.
-A similar calculus gives 4.3% in air transport.

-18Beyond country coverage and time period, another plausible candidate explanation for the difference with Anderson and Van Wincoop (2004), lays in the difference of empirical methodology.
-Anderson and Van Wincoop (2004)'s estimates are based on standard gravity equations, while ours come from a non-linear estimation of a "structural" decomposition of the difference between export and import prices.

 to 48% of total transport costs in Vessel, and 42% in Air.
 This shows that the per-kg cost dimension is quantitatively sizable.
-For both transport modes, the omission of the additive term seriously biases the ad-valorem term upward, by roughly a factor 2.
-Additionally, Appendix B.2 reports quality-of-fit diagnostic tests, that confirm the importance of the additive cost component.
+For both transport modes, the omission of the additive term seriously biases the ad-valorem term upward, by roughly a factor of 2.
+Additionally, Appendix B.2 reports quality-of-fit diagnostic tests that confirm the importance of the additive cost component.
 The goodness of fit is systematically better when the additive component is included in the regression, even when taking into account the removed degree of freedom.
-An important aspect of these results is also to provide quantitative estimates for the values of both additive and ad-valorem transport costs, which can be very useful for more theoretical approaches needing calibration.
+An important aspect of these results is also to provide quantitative estimates for the values of both additive and ad-valorem transport costs, which can be useful for more theoretical approaches needing calibration.

-Our estimation results about the size of additive transport costs can be compared to Irarrazabal et al. (2015), which constitute the most recent evidence on this question.
+Our estimation results on the size of additive transport costs can be compared to Irarrazabal et al. (2015), the most recent evidence on this question.
 Based on Norwegian trade data for 2004, Irarrazabal et al. (2015) estimate that additive costs (in Norwegian crowns) amount to 6% of export price multiplied by the ad-valorem cost (expressed in Norwegian crowns), i.e. 4, = 6% expressed in our terminology (with T > 1, and retaining their estimated weighted mean value, which is the one directly comparable to our own results).
 One important difference with respect to their work is that we can provide separate estimates for each cost component (additive and ad-valorem).
-From this, we can rebuilt the ratio in similar terms to them, allowing us to gain in generality in this respect.
-Making use of our estimates for 2004 (see Tables B.1 and B.2 in Appendix B), we thus obtain a ratio t.-- = 2.8% in ocean shipping, 1.5% in air transport.
-This may sound
+From this, we can rebuild the ratio in similar terms to them, allowing us to gain in generality in this respect.
+Making use of our estimates for 2004 (see Tables B.1 and B.2 in Appendix B), we thus obtain a ratio t.-- = 2.8% in ocean shipping and 1.5% in air transport.
+This may seem

 Tp